Benign conditions

 Osteoarthritis is a condition that affects the joints, causing them to become stiff and painful.
 It most commonly affects the hips, knees, and small joints in the hands, but may occur anywhere in the body.

-Learn morePlantar fasciitis
+Learn morePlantar Fasciitis

-Plantar Fasciitis is inflammation of the thick band of tissue along the sole of the foot from heel to toes.
+Plantar fasciitis is inflammation of the thick band of tissue along the sole of the foot from heel to toes.
 It causes heel pain, stiffness, and difficulty walking after rest.

 Learn moreTendinopathies